 '''

 links (skipself=False)

 namedlinks (skipself=False)

 namedparams (include_uninit=True)

 params (include_uninit=True)

-register_persistent (name)
+register persistent(name)

+Registers an attribute of a given name as a persistent value.

 '''

 This is a convenient method to register an existing attribute as a persistent value.
 If name has been already registered as a parameter, this method removes it from the list of parameter names and re-registers it as a persistent value.